nirpendra83/aws-doc/content/Getting started with the course.md

    - Know AWS cloud shell
    - Install AWS cli and configfure credentials.
        - Test if this works.
-   - Test security group by opening or blocking some ports .
+   - Test security group by opening or blocking some ports.